top of page

 Our Board

-Kathleen Kiefer cultural anthropologist, photographer, videographer, writer and communicator, received her BS in Anthropology from Central Washington University.
+Cultural anthropologist, photographer, videographer, writer and communicator, received her BS in Anthropology from Central Washington University.
 As a consummate communicator and astute listener she often acts as a bridge between individuals, organizations and diverse ethnic groups.
 She has spent most of her career as liaison with Native Americans and corporate boards.
 She worked for an Alaska Native Corporation and Grant County Public Utility District where she was the liaison between the utility and the Wanapum Band of Native People.
 Her experience and writing about cultural resource protection and inclusion of indigenous perspectives in the management of cultural and natural resources guided the Grant County Public Utility District during their relicensing of the Priest Rapids Hydroelectric Project.
-She is an accomplished photographer, videographer and writer.

 Kathleen Kiefer